 Make the Most of Your Visit to Six Flags New England

 Visiting Six Flags New England for the first time?
-These 10 tips will help you avoid learning some lessons the hard way during your family's visit to New England's largest theme park in Agawam, Massachusetts.
-Arm yourself with this information, and you and your family will have a better shot at screaming for only the right reasons during your day at the park.Continue to 2 of 11 below.
+These tips will help you avoid learning hard lessons during your family's visit to New England's largest theme park in Agawam, Massachusetts.
+Arm yourself with this information, and you and your family will have a better shot of screaming for only the right reasons during your day at the park.Continue to 2 of 11 below.

 02 of 11

-The official Six Flags New England parking lot is farther away from the action than you ever might have guessed.
-This makes returning to your car to fetch swimsuits or anything else you've left behind impractical: It's easily a half-hour trek.
-In order to get back to your car, you'll need to exit the park (have your hand stamped if you plan to return), climb tall stairs or navigate a long ramp to a walkway over Route 159, descend and catch a tram, then walk what may still be a considerable distance to your car.
+The official Six Flags New England parking lot is farther away from the action than you might expect.
+This makes returning to your car to fetch swimsuits, or anything else you've left behind, impractical.
+It's easily a half-hour trek.
+In order to get back to your car, you'll need to exit the park (and have your hand stamped if you plan to return), climb tall stairs, or navigate a long ramp to a walkway over Route 159, descend and catch a tram, then walk a considerable distance to your car.
 The only alternative is to pay more and take advantage of preferred parking.